How to prepare for plastic surgery

 - UCLA Health – as you would expect, the UCLA site is a goldmine of information on just about every aspect of plastic surgery or anything medical related

-- Cosmetic Surgery Center – Virginia Beach – this is a great site not only for their “cosmetic surgery preparation” page, but for other resources they offer as well
+- Cosmetic Surgery Center – Virginia Beach – this is a great site for their “cosmetic surgery preparation” page and other resources.

 - David B. Reach MD – this site has a great explanation and list of vitamins and herbal supplements to use or avoid.
 Also, a great plastic surgery planner